Internship: DC Office

 - Conduct quantitative and qualitative research and analysis on issues including, but not limited to, deforestation-free production of commodities, sustainable supply chains, climate smart agriculture, and climate finance

 - Support advisory projects for government, multilateral, and private sector clients in agriculture, forestry and other land use (AFOLU)

 - Conduct financial and technical analysis of land use business models

 - Assist in business development efforts through proposal writing and coordination

 The successful candidate will have or be actively pursuing a graduate degree in environmental policy, business, economics, forestry, agriculture, or a related discipline.
 A full-time (40 hours/week) role is preferred, but a candidate should be able to work a minimum of 20 hours per week.
-Climate Focus staff in DC are primarily working from home during the ongoing COIVD-19 pandemic, but in person work and meetings at our office will resume as public health considerations allow.
+Climate Focus staff in DC have primarily worked from home during the COVID-19 pandemic, but in person work and meetings at our office are resuming as public health considerations allow.
 Therefore a DC-based candidate is strongly preferred.

 The ideal candidate will also have:

 - Demonstrated experience and interest in sustainable commodity production and supply chains, agriculture, climate policy, and/or finance, with relevant academic and/or professional experience.

 - Strong research skills and analytical capacities, both qualitative and quantitative.

 - Excellent writing and communication skills.